-The purpose of this report is to provide the legislature with an accurate snapshot of the current state of property tax assessment, as well as an overview of the Minnesota Department of Revenue's responsibility to oversee the state's property tax assessment process.
-This report provides a vehicle for an ongoing, systematic collection of property value data for the purpose of monitoring and analyzing underlying value trends and assessment quality indicators.
-This information and analysis is used to satisfy the Department's responsibility to inform government officials and the public about valuation trends within the property tax system.
+The purpose of this report is to provide the legislature with an accurate description of the current state of property tax assessment, as well as an overview of the Minnesota Department of Revenue's responsibility to oversee the state's property tax assessment process.
+This report collects property value data for the purpose of monitoring and analyzing underlying value trends and assessment quality indicators.
+This information and analysis is used to inform government officials and the public about valuation trends within the property tax system.